 The Mating Game Ep 5 — Against All Odds – Sunday 31 Oct., 8pm, BBC1

-Giant panda, toads, albatross, digger bees, monarch butterfly, wild turkeys, cicada.
+Giant pandas, toads, albatross, digger bees, monarch butterfly, wild turkeys, cicada.
+See above for our episode five preview.